ahouston/Velocloud-API-PHP/VelocloudAPI/docs/Api/AllApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **edgeUpdateEdgeAdminPassword**
-> object edgeUpdateEdgeAdminPassword($body)
+> \Swagger\Client\Model\EdgeUpdateEdgeAdminPasswordResult edgeUpdateEdgeAdminPassword($body)

-update credentials
+Update edge's local UI authentication credentials

-Request an update to the edge local UI authentication credentials.
+Request an update to the edge's local UI authentication credentials.
+On success, returns a JSON object with the ID of the action queued, status for which can be queried using the edgeAction/getEdgeAction API  Privileges required:  `UPDATE` `EDGE`  `UPDATE` `ENTERPRISE_KEYS`

 ### Example
 ```php